Arthur-T-Huang/Arthur-T-Huang/README.md

   * Begins with 5 preliminary questions and then introduces further in-depth prompts, resulting in the top 3 conditions that matched the users' responses, along with percent matches, preventative care measures, and links to specific resources about each disease
   * Achieved 1st place and received positive feedback from judges about the knowledge gained from the site

+Json Data Reformatter | Java | May 2025
+* Created a Java program that reorganizes sample company, role, and reviews data from a given URL.
+* Begins with retrieving Json data from the URL using a Postman GET request, converts the data into Java objects and restructures these objects using Java functions.
+Converts restructured objects back into Json and sends the data back to the original URL with a Postman POST request.

 ## Connect

   * Email: huang.arth@northeastern.edu